lachlandeer/terminal-foundations/slides/sections/redirection-pipes-filters.md

 $ tail -n 2 animals.txt >> animalsUpd.txt
 ```

-What text is conatined in `animalsUpd.txt`
+What text is conatined in `animalsUpd.txt`?

 <!-- ## Solution

 The first three lines and the last two lines of `animals.txt` -->

-## Read files sequentially and print the output in a file
+## Example: Read all tables into one file

 ```{bash}
 $ cat table0* > table.txt